Home Places to See Page

 They are called "cryptocephalid" because of the "hidden" orientation of their heads.
 Females cover their eggs with their feces, which become a "case" that the growing larva builds on.

-Case-bearer beetle larva, Penny's Bend, Durham County, NC, 6/4/06.
-This is an example of the fecal "case" that gives this subfamily its name.
-Case-bearer beetle larva, Eno River State Park, Orange County, NC 8/5/06 Case-bearer beetle larva, Durham, NC, 6/20/05.
+Case-bearer beetle larva (Lema genus), Greenville, NC, 9/20/08.
+A relatively early instar.
+ID thanks to Charley Eiseman and Blaine Mathison.
+Case-bearer beetle larva, about 3 mm long, emerging from its case.
+Third Fork Trail, Durham, NC, 7/2/11 Case-bearer beetle larva, Durham, NC, 6/12/21 Case-bearer beetle larva, Penny's Bend, Durham County, NC, 6/4/06.
+Case-bearer beetle larva, Durham, NC, 6/20/05.
 Case-bearer beetle larva, Durham, NC, 6/17/07.
 You can just barely see the little legs near the bottom.
 Casebearer beetle larva, Jordan Lake Gameland, Chatham County, NC, 6/19/07.
 You can see the little legs at the bottom.

 Shining Leaf Beetles (Criocerinae subfamily)